Last Updated on August 18, 2020 by Anisa

 Looking at the terrain, it’s reasonable to assume that you need to be an expert hiker, but the variety of trails for hiking in Switzerland is endless.
 Yes, there are some challenging climbs, but there are also some hikes that are easy enough that they are suitable for children.

 There are almost as many marked hiking trails as there are roads for motorized traffic in Switzerland.
-With all the trail options, how do you choose which one to do?
+With all the trail options, how do you choose which one to hike?
 I have asked my fellow travel bloggers for some recommendations and compiled this list of the best hikes in Switzerland.

 Note: This post contains affiliate links.
 Please see disclosure for more information.